autamus/registry/_library/autodock-vina.md

 which will mount the `~/Documents/Data` directory on your computer to the `/Data` directory within the container.

 ## HPC
-If you're looking to use this container in an HPC environment we recommend using [Singularity-HPC](https://singularity-hpc.readthedocs.io) to use the container just as any other module on the cluser.
+If you're looking to use this container in an HPC environment we recommend using [Singularity-HPC](https://singularity-hpc.readthedocs.io) to use the container just as any other module on the cluster.
 Check out the SHPC autodock-vina container [here](https://singularityhub.github.io/singularity-hpc/r/ghcr.io-autamus-autodock-vina/).